Common law: Canadian criminal law

 Criminal law is uniform throughout Canada.
 It is based on the federal statutory Criminal Code, which in addition to substance also details procedural law.
 The administration of justice are the responsibilities of the provinces.
 Canadian criminal law uses a common law system no matter which province a case proceeds.

 Nicaragua

-Nicaragua's legal system is also a mixture of the English Common Law and Civil Law.
-This situation was brought through the influence of British administration of the Eastern half of the Mosquito Coast from the mid-17th century until about 1894, the William Walker period from about 1855 through 1857, US interventions/occupations during the period from 1909 to 1933, the influence of US institutions during the Somoza family administrations (1933 through 1979) and the considerable importation between 1979 and the present of US culture and institutions.
+Nicaragua's legal system is a mixture of the English common law and civil law.
+This situation was brought through the influence of British administration of the Eastern half of the Mosquito Coast from the mid-17th century until about 1894, the William Walker period from about 1855 through 1857, US interventions/occupations during the period from 1909 to 1933, the influence of US institutions during the Somoza family administrations (1933–1979), and the considerable importation between 1979 and the present of US culture and institutions.

 Israel (1948)

 Israel has no formal written constitution.
 Its basic principles are inherited from the law of the British Mandate of Palestine and thus resemble those of British and American law, namely: the role of courts in creating the body of law and the authority of the supreme court in reviewing and if necessary overturning legislative and executive decisions, as well as employing the adversarial system.
 However, because Israel has no written constitution, basic laws can be changed by a vote of 61 out of 120 votes in the parliament.
 One of the primary reasons that the Israeli constitution remains unwritten is the fear by whatever party holds power that creating a written constitution, combined with the common-law elements, would severely limit the powers of the Knesset (which, following the doctrine of parliamentary sovereignty, holds near-unlimited power).